Last week I got a text from a guest that said, “you have a hole in your kitchen wall.”

 However, I know that it’s not always going to be feasible to directly address a guest’s needs – especially if they are particularly needy.

-In cases like this, it’s important to still be courteous and kind.
+In cases like this, it’s still important to be courteous and kind.

 Tell them honestly but tactfully why you can’t help them out.
 Offer them a small refund on their stay if that’s appropriate and you feel comfortable doing so.